ingraso/WatchList-TDT4140/README.md

 1. To run WatchList on your own computer you need to have a package manager installed.
 We recommend [Node Package Manager](https://www.npmjs.com/get-npm).
 2. After installing a package manager you need to download the project and open up the command line.
 3. From the command line, go into the folder titled "watch-list-as-movies".
 4. If it is the first time you're installing WatchList locally run "npm install".
-Otherwise you can start WatchList with "npm start" and the application will be hosted [Locally](http://localhost:3000).
+Otherwise you can start WatchList with "npm start", and the application will be hosted [locally](http://localhost:3000).
 5. You can create a normal user through the application.
 However if you want admin privileges you can use the user:
 ### `Username: a`
 ### `Password: a`